 The Teaching Associate appointment is a temporary, non-tenure track appointment and appointed for the appropriate quarter(s) in which candidate observations/evaluations occur.
-For SES Field Instructors, specific service appointment dates are as follows:
+For SES Field Instructors, specific dates of service are as follows:

 Field Instruction Area and Appointment Dates

-Elementary / Secondary Education: August 16 - March 31.
+Elementary / Secondary Education: Service dates: August 16 - March 31.
 Academic appointment through June 15..

 Elementary ESOL Endorsement: March 16 - June 15